Texas City refinery explosion: Settlements with victims

 BP was named in lawsuits from the victims' families and the wounded.
 The case of Eva Rowe, a young woman who lost her parents in the explosion, attracted nationwide attention.
 Rowe said that she would not accept a settlement from BP and would drag the group to justice.
 Ed Bradley, a well-known American journalist, made her story known in the television magazine 60 Minutes.
 On November 9, 2006, BP settled the case with Rowe as the last applicant after her lawyers had tried to invite John Browne, BP's chief executive officer at the time of the accident, as witness.
 The amount of compensation for Eva Rowe remained unknown.
 BP also paid $32 million to hospitals and education and research institutions nominated by Rowe, including the Mary Kay O'Connor Process Safety Center at Texas A&M University ($12.5 million), the University of Texas Medical Branch in Galveston and its Truman G. Blocker Adult Burn Unit ($12.5 million), the College of the Mainland in Texas City ($5 million), St. Jude Children's Research Hospital in Memphis, Tennessee ($1 million), and the Hornbeck, Louisiana school system ($1 million).
 (Note: Rowe's parents were from this town in Louisiana.)
 Furthermore, BP was forced to publish about seven million pages of internal documents, including the Telos and Bonse reports.
 (Note: Some of the documents caused a certain embarrassment to BP.
 For example, some saw an e-mail written on the day of the accident by BP America public relations chief Patricia Wright as very cynical.
 The e-mail stated that "follow up coverage [...] will essentially go away – due to the holiday weekend.
 This is a very big story in the U.S. right now – but the Terry Schiavo story is huge as well.")
 Rowe would later participate in one of the congressional hearings held over the accident.

-As of September 2007, BP had settled at least 1,350 of around 3,000 lawsuits related to the accident.
+By September 2007, BP had settled at least 1,350 of around 3,000 lawsuits related to the accident.
 By February 2008, about 4,000 claims were filed, of which half had settled, for a total exceeding $1.6 billion.
 BP also said that they had set aside a further $525 million for other claims.
 By August 2008 only one of the approximately 4,000 claims remained open.